WWT and Intel Introduce a New vCMTS Data Plane Reference Architecture in the ATC

 For space-constrained MSOs, migrating to a high-performing, reliable and scalable vCMTS solution is all but inevitable – yet it can also be a complex undertaking that many are hesitant to begin.
 Deployment is only the first step; special skills are required to maintain the solution at peak efficiency.

 WWT can help bridge the skills gap by training MSO staff in the newest technologies, simplifying their migration to a more flexible and cost-effective vCMTS system that can rise to the challenges of increased content streaming and gigabit connectivity in a gigabit world with cable operators charting a path for 10G in the coming years.
 Through careful planning and expertise gained through years of experience serving the cable industry, WWT implements solutions based on the proven reliable data center performance of Intel technology.

 This proposed vCMTS implementation practice is just one example of how WWT consistently focuses on the leading edge of innovation, evaluating the latest technologies to develop new solutions that improve performance and address customer challenges.

-Critical to this evaluation process is WWT’s unique Advanced Technology Center, a collaborative ecosystem of physical and virtualized labs to design and showcase integrated solutions, educate visitors, and enable positive business outcomes for customers and partners worldwide.
+Critical to this evaluation process is WWT's unique Advanced Technology Center, a collaborative ecosystem of physical and virtualized labs to design and showcase integrated solutions, educate visitors and enable positive business outcomes for customers and partners worldwide.
 Intel technologies play a key role in most WWT solutions showcased in the ATC.
-It’s where WWT and Intel are presently building and testing our reference vCMTS solution and will be offering a lab that customers can schedule to explore its benefits.
-The first phase of the solution is planned for completion in early 2021.

-We invite you to preview the advantages of our vCMTS implementation solution through a lab, workshop or demo in the ATC.
-In addition, vCMTS solutions developers are welcome to join WWT and Intel in collaborating to help the cable industry transform their access networks.
+We invite you to check out more information around the WWT Intel vCMTS Dataplane Lab for yourself, and reach out to your account manager for more information on scheduling time to discuss how this solution may benefit your environment.
+In addition, vCMTS solution developers are welcome to join WWT and Intel in collaborating to help the cable industry transform their access networks.